Dependence-robust confidence intervals for capture-recapture surveys: Application: estimating the number of people who inject drugs in Brussels, Belgium

-Table \ref{tab:modelsel} shows point estimates (using the log-linear Poisson model) of the size of the PWID population in Brussels, along with standard errors, 95\% confidence intervals based on the multinomial profile likelihood, Akaike information criterion (AIC) \citep{akaike1998information}, and Bayesian information criterion (BIC) \citep{schwarz1978estimating}, from the R \citep{R2020} package ``Rcapture'' \citep{baillargeon2007rcapture}. \citet{plettinckx2020how} provide similar estimates using different CRC software.
+As a comparison, we first show the results of CRC under hierarchical log-linear Poisson models using the R package ``Rcapture'' \citep{baillargeon2007rcapture}.
+Table \ref{tab:pwid_loglinear} and Figure \ref{fig:rc_high_pair_linear}(a) show point estimates (using the log-linear Poisson model) of the size of the PWID population in Brussels, along with standard errors, 95\% confidence intervals, AIC, and BIC. \citet{plettinckx2020estimates} provide similar estimates using different CRC software.

-The ``Model'' column shows the dependence model assumed, where 1, 2 and 3 are sample indices, representing ``Fieldwork Study'', ``Low Threshold Treatment Centers'' and ``Crisis Intervention Center and Shelter'' respectively.
-When these sample indices are not separated by comma, it indicates the existence of an interaction term among these samples, as well as all its nested interaction terms in the log-linear model.
-The model ``[123]'' is the most general model, leaving every $\lambda_i, i = 0, \ldots, c$ as parameters to estimate; however, this model is unidentifiable.
-In the upper part of Table \ref{tab:modelsel}, the model ``[12,23]'' gives the smallest point estimate for the population size $M$, and the ``saturated'' model permitting pairwise dependence ``[12,13,23]'' gives the highest point estimate.
+The ``Model'' column shows the dependence model assumed, where 1, 2, and 3 are sample indices, representing ``Fieldwork Study'', ``Low Threshold Treatment Centers'' and ``Crisis Intervention Center and Shelter'' respectively.
+When using all three samples, model ``[13,23]'' is the BestBIC model, with an estimate of 688 PWID in Brussels.

-Based on recommendations by \citet{hook2000accuracy}, we investigated interval validity by computing population size estimates only using every two of three samples with the ``Rcapture" package.
-These models are labeled as ``[1,2]", ``[1,3]" and ``[2,3]", with results shown in the lower part of Table \ref{tab:modelsel}.
-Estimates using only two samples are generally smaller than those using three samples, possibly due to positive dependence among capture samples.
-The low estimates obtained using the model ``[1,3]" suggest strong positive dependence between samples 1 and 3, the Fieldwork Study sample and the Crisis Intervention Center and Shelter sample, since the estimates is smaller than 306, the observed count of unique individuals across all samples.
+Based on recommendations by \citet{hook2000accuracy}, we also investigated interval validity by computing population size estimates only using every two of three samples.
+These models are labeled as ``[1,2]", ``[1,3]" and ``[2,3]", with results shown in the lower part of Table \ref{tab:pwid_loglinear}.
+Estimates using only two samples are generally smaller than those using three samples, indicating positive dependence among capture samples.
+For example, the very low estimate obtained by ``[1,3]" suggests strong positive dependence between samples 1 and 3, the Fieldwork Study sample and the Crisis Intervention Center and Shelter sample.

-Which estimate in Table \ref{tab:modelsel} is best?
-In practice, epidemiologists often select one model using goodness-of-fit criteria commonly used in regression modeling, such as AIC \citep{akaike1998information} or BIC \citep{schwarz1978estimating}.
-But comparison of AIC or BIC between models with different number of captures $k$ may not be meaningful.
-Model selection by AIC or BIC may select a model that is more parsimonious than the most saturated model, which can accommodate complex patterns of dependence.
-In this way, model selection via AIC or BIC may bias population size estimates by selecting models that cannot accommodate dependence exhibited by the samples.